-The milder days of spring are a perfect time to do a thorough spring cleaning and perform home maintenance.
-After a long winter, it is a good idea to spend time on preventive measures to help maintain your home and property throughout the year.
+The milder days of spring are a perfect time to do a thorough spring cleaning and perform home maintenance whether it's for your home in Logan or up in Bear Lake.
+After a long Utah or Idaho winter, it is a good idea to spend time on preventive measures to help maintain your home and property throughout the year.
 Tasks such as cleaning out your gutters, checking for dead trees and branches and cleaning and inspecting home mechanical systems, such as heating and air conditioning equipment, can make spring a season of safety.

 Inside Your Home